Finding Triangles or Independent Sets; and Other Dual Pair Approximations: Triangle detection in graphs with a few triangles

-In this section we outline a randomized algorithm for approximately counting the triangles in $G$ and thereby prove Theorem~\ref{thm:approx}.
-The algorithm provides an estimate that is in the interval $[(1-\eps)t, (1+\eps)t]$, where $t$ is the number of triangles in $G$ and $\eps>0$ is a given constant.
-In particular the algorithm can provide a constant factor-approximation.
-The algorithm is very simple and natural, however, it does not appear to have been considered and analyzed previously.
-The algorithm calls for an exact count in the graph induced by a small sample of vertices, as given by the algorithm of Itai and Rodeh~\cite{IR78} or by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}.
-Recall that these algorithms run in $O(n^\omega)=O(n^{2.376})$ time and $O(m^{2\omega/(\omega+1)}) =O(m^{1.41})$ time, respectively, on input graphs with $n$ vertices and $m$ edges.
+In this section we outline a randomized algorithm for triangle detection and thereby prove Theorem~\ref{thm:detection}.
+Whereas it is very simple and natural, it does not appear to have been considered and analyzed previously.
+The algorithm calls for triangle detection (via counting) in the graph induced by a small sample of vertices, as given by the algorithm of Itai and Rodeh~\cite{IR78} or by the algorithm of Alon, Yuster, and Zwick~\cite{AYZ97}.
+Recall that the two algorithms run in $O(n^\omega)=O(n^{2.372})$ time and $O(m^{2\omega/(\omega+1)}) =O(m^{1.41})$ time, respectively, on input graphs with $n$ vertices and $m$ edges.
 We refer to any of these algorithms as \textsc{Exact-Count}$(G)$.

-\paragraph{Analysis (sketch).} An analysis of a similar nature (using Chebyshev's inequality and the second moment method for studying the threshold behavior in random graphs) can be found in~\cite[Ch.~6.5]{MU17}.
+\paragraph{Analysis.} An analysis built on similar principles can be found in~\cite[Ch.~6.5]{MU17}; however, the specifics here are quite different.
 Let $t$ denote the number of triangles in $G$.
 Let $X=|U|$ (the size of $U$).
 Let $Y$ and $Z$ be the random variables denoting the number of edges and triangles that survive in $G[U]$.
+By the linearity of expectation, we have